jkyu/fat/README.md

 - MatPlotLib

 TODO:
 - In analysis scripts, take full paths to the FMS pickle files instead of taking the data directory as an argument.
-This will allow processing data in different directories and will be more flexible.
+A list of the full paths should be given instead of just one string (datadir).
+Right now, the full paths to the data are put together as part of the main functions of the analysis scripts.
+Want more flexibility than this.
+- Weigh the traces of spawned TBFs by population as line width.
 - Remove the requirement of a topology file (read: write my own xyz parser).
 - Convert this into a python package instead of a set of scripts with separate main functions that require input.
 - Example with ethylene.